usopenmarket-a11y/our-special-day/GITHUB_PAGES_SETUP.md

 - Test all features on the live site
 - Share the URL with family and friends
 - Any code changes you push will automatically deploy

+---

+## 📚 Understanding Frontend vs Backend

+**Frontend (GitHub Pages):**
+- Hosts your React website
+- Needs: Supabase URL + anon key (for connecting to Supabase)
+- Stored in: GitHub Secrets → Actions

+**Backend (Supabase Edge Functions):**
+- Handles photo uploads, RSVP saving, gallery fetching
+- Needs: Service account JSON + OAuth refresh token (for Google Drive/Sheets)
+- Stored in: Supabase Dashboard → Settings → Edge Functions → Secrets

+**Key Point:** The refresh token is **already set up** in Supabase (if you followed the setup guide).
+You don't need to do anything with it for GitHub Pages deployment!